FAQ Horse Care Tips

 Efficiency

-Stables are popular because they make it easier for humans to care for a larger number of horses and can support more horses per acre than land where horses are maintained on pasture alone
+Stables are popular because they make it easier for humans to care for a larger number of horses.
+They also mean you can support more horses per acre, as they require less pasture.

-Plus, permanent shelters are often believed to be safer and more comfortable for the horse.
+Plus, permanent shelters are often believed to be safer and more comfortable for the horse, even though wild horses survive outdoors in all conditions.

 Moving inside?
 Find out how big your horse’s stall needs to be.